 Nine of the 15 judges joined in the majority opinion written by Judge Emilio Garza.
 The opinion said a federal statute dictates that a child pornography victim be awarded restitution for the full amount of their losses in each defendant’s case.

 “Fears over excessive punishment are misplaced,” Garza wrote. “… Ultimately, while the imposition of full restitution may appear harsh, it is not grossly disproportionate to the crime of receiving and possessing child pornography.”

 “No other circuit that has addressed this issue has adopted such a one size fits all rule,” he wrote.
 “Other circuits have given the district courts discretion to assess the amount of the restitution the offender is ordered to pay.”

 Stanley Schneider, one of Paroline’s attorneys, said they will ask the Supreme Court to review the ruling.

-If you need a Child Pornography Defense Attorney in New Orleans, call attorney Elizabeth B. Carpenter at 504-599-5955 or email her to schedule a consultation.
+If you need a Child Pornography Defense Attorney in New Orleans, contact attorney Elizabeth B. Carpenter to schedule a consultation.
 Early intervention by an experienced sex crime defense attorney can make a tremendous difference in your case.
 We are here to help you, not judge you.